tryscer/flock/flock-music.md

 ​	Barry bobs into view and says, “let’s go find out where they give their next show.
 Then we’ll follow them around in our car.”
 ​	Bernie asks, "why would you want to follow them around?"
 ​	Tim asks, "Don't you have a mother?"
+​	Bernie answers, "Why are you holding a teddy bear?"
+​	Cindy smirks.
+Eleanore frowns.
-​	“I never felt this way,” Barry says, and then looks as though he’s surprised at his own words.
+​	“I never felt this way,” Barry says, then looks as though he’s surprised at his own words.
 Behind him, Eleanore’s horse is empty.
 As the platform turns I see she’s sitting at Tim's carriage, staring at Cindy.
 ​	“Let’s do that,” I say.
 ​	“Do what?” says Eleanore.
 ​	“Let’s find out where they’re headed and go there, too.
 Let’s go to their show!”
+​	"That would be something," says Barry.
 ​	Cindy thinks about it and says, “Why are you playing with matches?”
 ​	I say, “I got them as a gift.”
 ​	“From whom?”
-​	“That kid I danced with,” I say, and I light another one.
+​	“That kid I danced with,” I say, and I light a match.
 The blue and orange flame dances between my fingers, and just as it nears my fingers it ebbs out.
 “He told me I should come on board, then he put those matches in my hand.”
 ​	“What did he mean?”
 ​	“I dunno.”
-I look at the book of matches.
-It’s yellow and the cover has the Buzz logo on it.
+I look at the book of matches: a standard, yellow Buzz Cigarettes matchbook.
 Inside the cover, someone wrote something in pencil...
 ​	“Come on board of what?” says Cindy as her carriage disappears from view.
 ​	“Alright, we’re done, everybody get off!” says the operator.
 He pulls on a lever and the platform jerks to a halt.
 The music stops —